1️⃣ Mapping Persona Space

 Note, pay attention to the PCA scores on the plot axes!
 Even if the plot looks like there are 2 axes of equal variation, the numbers on the axes should show how large the scaled projections in that direction actually are.

-Implement characterize_axis to compute cosine similarity between each persona vector and the assistant axis, then create a 1D visualization (each persona as a labeled point, colored from red/anti-assistant to blue/assistant-like).
+The function below computes cosine similarity between each persona vector and the assistant axis, then we visualize the results as a 1D scatter (each persona as a labeled point, colored from red/anti-assistant to blue/assistant-like).

 def characterize_axis(